Serving Manhattan, New York City and Surrounding Areas.

 Approximately four to six months after the LD flap, a nipple areola reconstruction can be performed which is described below.

 Nipple and areola reconstruction is often the final step in breast reconstruction surgery.
-The nipple is created after the breast mound has settled into place so that the new nipple matches the appearance and position of the natural one as closely as possible.
+The nipple is created after the reconstructed breast has settled into place so that the new nipple matches the appearance and position of the natural one as closely as possible.
 Nipple reconstruction may be performed using one of several techniques, including the use of one’s own chest skin and tissue, skin grafts, and tattooing.
 This is always an outpatient procedure and can be performed with either a local anesthetic or sedation.
 Depending on the type of reconstruction performed, patients can return to work the next day or several days later, and can resume strenuous activities in approximately two weeks.

 In both implant- and flap-based reconstruction procedures, the goal is to produce a breast that looks and feels natural, and matches the opposite breast.
 If needed, Dr. Schwartz can modify the other breast through the placement of breast implants, breast reduction or breast lift techniques, to produce the desired appearance.